A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-We will usually be considering this when $\mathcal{C}$ is the $\kappa$-linearisation of a (usually finite) groupoid, $\Gamma$.
+The main case of category algebras $[\mathcal{C}]$ that we consider here arise in the case when the $\kappa$-linear category $\mathcal{C}$ is the $\kappa$-linearisation of a (usually finite) groupoid, $\Gamma$.
+This has the same objects as $\Gamma$, and the vector space of morphisms $x \to y$ is the free vector over $\hom_\Gamma(x,y)$.
 If $\Gamma$ is finite, more generally if $\Gamma$ has a finite set of objects, then the resulting `\emph{groupoid algebra}' will be unital.
 It has a well known description in terms of the arrows of $\Gamma$, which we include in case it is found easier to understand, as it is written in a slightly less abstract way; see also \cite{Bohm:Handbook:2009,bohm-et-al:weak-bialgebras:2014,nikshych-vainermann:finiteqntmgpds:2002,Willerton} and \cite{loopy} for various versions and the development of further theory.